dsaucez/SLICES/sopnode/multus/README.md

 ...
 ```

-An example of this is provided in `busybox.yaml`.
+A full example of this is provided in `busybox.yaml`.